ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 bandrge removed from the neck, and a cool apart­
 ment procured, if possible.
 In many cases of severe
 bleedings at the lungs, and when other remedies fail,
-Dr. Hush found two tea spoonfuls of salt completly _
+Dr. Rush found two tea spoonfuls of salt completly _
 stayed the blood.
 In toothache, warm salt and water held to the part,
 and renewed, two or three times,will releivein most